epsil/epsil.github.io/gll/index.md

            entry)])))
 ```

 We are now ready to rewrite the parsers.
-For the most part, this is just a matter of adding an extra argument, `tramp`{.scheme}, for the trampoline.
-The `succeed`{.scheme} and `string`{.scheme} parsers don't use the trampoline at all:
+For the most part, this is just a matter of adding an extra argument, `tramp`, for the trampoline.
+The `succeed` and `string` parsers don't use the trampoline at all:

 ```scheme
 (define succeed